lazicdanilo/STM8S103F3-CMake/README.md

 Code can also be compiled using the `compile-me.sh` script

-## Download to board using stm8flash
+## Download to board using stm8flash and ST-LINK V2

 The following command can be used to download code to board